 Best for Helping Kids Express Feelings

-This is potentially a book of great significance.
-There may be times when you feel like you don’t understand your child, or your child doesn’t know how to express how they feel.
-That’s what this book is for.
+This book is an invaluable resource in our homes, and we expect it will be in yours too.
+There may be times when you feel like you don’t understand your child or your child doesn’t know how to express how they feel.
+This book is perfect for those moments.

-In the book, your child finds the emotion they are feeling, and then they can discuss it with you and express what they are going through.
+The book will help your child discover the emotion they are feeling, and then they can discuss it with you and express what they are going through.

 I'm impressed with this book's ability to help kids identify, discuss, and process their emotions in a healthy manner.
 Reading it together with my child has been an enjoyable experience, and they often request to read it repeatedly.
 This book serves as an excellent resource for parents and fits well within the SPHE/PSHE curriculum.
 The engaging content and illustrations make it a valuable tool for starting conversations about emotions and coping strategies.